AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

 Representing: Other Industries / Commodities

-Chris Hiemstra was elected to the Agricultural Adaptation Council (AAC) board of directors in 2014.
-Chris is the AAC board representative for the Other Industries/Commodities sector and he currently serves as a member of the AAC audit committee.
-In 2016, Chris was elected vice-chair of the AAC executive committee.
+Chris Hiemstra was elected to the Agricultural Adaptation Council (AAC) board in 2014.
+He is the Other Industries/Commodities representative on the board and currently serves as Chair.

 A graduate of the University of Guelph Diploma Horticulture program, Chris previously worked in the greenhouse industry as technician in bumblebee pollination and Biological Control.
-Chris is a recipient of awards such as Ontario’s Outstanding Young Farmer, Farm Marketer of the year, Innovation and Excellence in AgriFood, Chamber Of Commerce Business of the Year, and Community Spirit Award.
+Chris is a recipient of a number of awards, including Ontario’s Outstanding Young Farmer, Farm Marketer of the year, Innovation and Excellence in AgriFood, Chamber of Commerce Business of the Year, and Community Spirit Award.

 Chris was previously chairman of the Immanuel Christian School in Aylmer and Co-Chair of the Ontario Outstanding Young Farmers Program.
 Chris is also currently serving as a director of the Agri-Food Management Institute Board and the North American Direct Farmer's Marketing Association.

 Chris was previously chairman of the Immanuel Christian School in Aylmer and Co-Chair of the Ontario Outstanding Young Farmers Program.
 Chris is also currently serving as a director of the Agri-Food Management Institute Board.